Vicnature/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond adds all permissions to other users and denies owner and group all permissions 9-John_Doe gives owner all permissions,group read and execute permissions and others write and exectute permissions 10-mirror_permissions makes hello imitate olleh's permissions
+8-James_Bond adds all permissions to other users and denies owner and group all permissions 9-John_Doe gives owner all permissions,group read and execute permissions and others write and exectute permissions 10-mirror_permissions makes hello imitate olleh's permissions 11-directories_permissions adds execute permissions to all directories under the owner